CFPNA Executive Committee

 Click Here to review the job descriptions and duties of the Executive Committee.

 CFPNA members are invited to contact any of the Executive Committee directly or use the general contact form found on the website.

-Julia Lukewich is an Assistant Professor within the School of Nursing at Memorial University of Newfoundland.
+Julia Lukewich is currently an Associate Professor within the Faculty of Nursing at Memorial University (St. John’s, NL).
 She has worked in an emergency department and a community health center in Ontario.
-Julia received her PhD in Nursing at Queen's University.
-Her research focuses on optimizing nursing contributions to patient care within the primary care setting, specifically focusing on chronic disease management.
-She is the Principal Investigator of several funded projects, including a project focused on the development of core competencies for family practice nurses.
+Julia received her PhD in Nursing at Queen's University (Kingston, ON).
+Her research is focused on the integration and optimization of the registered nursing role within primary healthcare settings.
+Julia recently led a national key stakeholder team in the development of core competencies for primary care/family practice nurses.
 She has been a member of the Canadian Family Practice Nurses Association (CFPNA) since 2015.

 Terri Shaul, RN (Alberta)